KorfLab/grimoire/TUTORIAL.md

 	ln -s set-1.fa test.fa
 	ln -s set-1.gff3 test.gff3

 Take a quick look at the training set with `kandi`.

+	kandi set-0*

-You'll find that each gene now has its own piece of DNA with 100 bp upstream and downstream.
+You'll find that each gene now has its own piece of DNA with about 100 bp upstream and downstream (negative strand genes have been flipped and have 101 bp rather than 100 - for internal debugging reasons).
 You may want more or less than that, which you can do with the `--padding` parameter in `haman`.
 If you look at a few genes, you'll not that there may be more than one transcript per gene.
 The third gene in the list has two transcripts, for example.
 In the real, messy biological world, a gene may produce several transcripts, some of which may be quite rare.
 However, in the computer world, this complexity is usually distilled down to the simple rule that a gene creates exactly one transcript.
 This makes training, testing, and evaluation much simpler.
 In this tutorial, we will continue on with that tradition.
 However, this is an oversimplification of the underlying biology and while grimoire is capable of doing more complex things, those are outside the scope of this tutorial.

-## 6. Building an HMM with `milwa` ##
+## 5. Building an HMM with `milwa` ##

 There are several simple models that can be built with `milwa`.
 We're going to build a model of the splice donor site and some flanking sequence.
-In the following statement, '--model don' indicates we want to build the donor model, `--canonical` means we only want canonical sequences (e.g. donor sites starting with 'GT', `--first` means we only want the first transcript if there are more than one, and `--hmm donor.hmm` specifies the name of the output file.

 	milwa --fasta train.fa --gff train.gff3 --model don --canonical --first --hmm donor.hmm

+In the command line above, `--model don` indicates we want to build the donor model, `--canonical` means we only want canonical sequences (e.g. donor sites starting with 'GT', `--first` means we only want the first transcript if there are more than one, and `--hmm donor.hmm` specifies the name of the output file.

-Examine the `donor.hmm` file with `less` or whatever and you'll see that it is formatted as a JSON document (if you opened it with Word, you might want to rethink your career).
-If you want to see what the state diagram looks like, use `dumapic`.
+Examine the `donor.hmm` file with `less` or whatever and you'll see that it is formatted as a JSON document.

+## 6. Visualizing an HMM with `dumapic` ##

+When you create your own HMMs, it's easy to mess up the state connections.
+So it's a good idea to visualize the state connection diagram with `dumapic`.

 	dumapic --hmm donor.hmm --svg donor.svg

 You can view the `donor.svg` file with a variety of web browsers and graphics programs.
 ImageMagick works well for converting to png or pdf.

-HMMs are generative models, so grimoire does include a program, `morlis`, to generate random sequences consistent with a model.
+HMMs are generative models, so in that spirit, grimoire includes a program, `morlis`, to generate random sequences consistent with a model.
 Feel free to skip this next step as it's just included 'for fun'.

 	morlis --hmm donor.hmm --fasta fake.fa --gff fake.gff --count 10 --length 200

+Note that the names of the features in the GFF file are not actually following the GFF3 specification.

 ## 7. Decoding sequences with `halito` ##